the july garden chores

 EACH JULY DAY is a stern little conversation or two (or 10): with myself, to push onward; with certain weeds to please stop being so pushy; with the sky (if things get hot and dry) to please, please, please consider the regular concept of proper, soaking rain.

-Often, as July begins, I want to throw in the trowel; mow the whole place down or turn it under (think: bulldozer).
+Often, as July begins–especially if it does so with a heatwave, as in 2018–I want to throw in the trowel; mow the whole place down or turn it under (think: bulldozer).

 Years ago, I wrote an essay, confessing that July always starts out as Throw In the Trowel Month for me, as in: “I give up!”
 If you’re feeling stuck, like the garden just isn’t “working,” it might help to read it.